The enduring appeal of clip-on koalas

 Before I headed off on one of my big travel adventures I would always drop in to the $2 shop on the corner of George and Park Streets in Sydney and buy a couple of packs of clip-on koalas.

 They’re the small koala souvenirs whose legs can be opened like a clip to be hung from bag straps, shirts and anything else their little claws can wrap around.

 They didn’t take up much space in my backpack.
 They were a refection of where I came from.
 And they were cheap.
 A ten-pack back then only cost $2, working out at roughly 20 cents for each koala.

 Fatty, in Bam in Iran, clutched it to her chest like it was the most precious gift she’d ever received.

-I’m not sure the border guard down at the river in Kinshasa was as pleased with his.
-He wanted a ‘souvenir’ before he’d let me on to the ferry crossing to Brazzaville on the other side.
-He was so thrown by me thrusting a small furry koala into his hands that I was able to scamper onto the ferry and out of Zaire before he could react.
+He had US cash in mind but was so thrown by me thrusting a small furry koala into his hands that I was able to scamper onto the ferry and out of Zaire before he could react.